Lagrangian Floer theory for trivalent graphs and homological mirror symmetry for curves: The A-model: Lagrangian Floer theory in trivalent configurations

 \subsection{Infinite Hamiltonian perturbations}

 We now describe a version of the Fukaya category of $M$ which can be expressed in terms of local pieces.
 This construction involves large (in a certain sense, ``infinite'') Hamiltonian perturbations and is very similar to H. Lee's thesis \cite{Lee}.
-Instead of pairs of pants, we use neighborhoods of the vertices (i.e., {\em mirrors} of pairs of pants) as building blocks.
+While Lee decomposes a Riemann surface into pairs of pants, we will instead use neighborhoods of the vertices (i.e., {\em mirrors} of pairs of pants) as building blocks.

 For each half-edge $e/v\in E,$ we choose an identification of $M_e$ with $[0,4]\times S^1/\sim,$ where $\{0\}\times S^1$ (resp.\ $\{4\}\times S^1$) is identified with $v$ (resp.\ $v'$), in such a way that the symplectic form is $\frac{A_e}{4}d\tau\wedge d\psi,$ where $\tau$ and $\psi$ are the coordinates on $[0,4]$ and $S^1=\R/\Z.$